-NOTE: Admission as a graduate special student to the university does not constitute admission to the Counselor Education Department.
-If taking courses as a graduate special student, the student must notify the Counselor Education Department of their intent to pursue a degree prior to or during their first semester of enrollment in department coursework.
+Admission to the university as a non-degree seeking student does not constitute admission to the Counselor Education Department.
+If taking courses as a non-degree seeking student, the student must notify the Counselor Education Department of their intent to pursue a degree prior to or during their first semester of enrollment in department coursework.

+Declined applicants:

-Counselor Education Department applicants who do not meet the requirements for admission as a graduate regular student to Winona State University and the Counselor Education Department may be admitted as a graduate special student.
-All graduate regular admissions decisions by the Office of Graduate Studies and the Counselor Education Department will be delayed until the graduate special student has successfully completed twelve (6) semester credits of letter grade only graduate work with a grade of "B" or better in each completed course.
-Graduate special students may only register for enrollment in the following Counselor Education Department courses or other relevant graduate level coursework outside the department:
+At times, prospective students who apply to WSU Counselor Education programs are declined admission.
+Counselor Education Department applicants who do not meet the requirements for admission as a graduate regular student to Winona State University and the Counselor Education Department may be admitted as a non-degree seeking student.

-CE 534: Multiculturalism and Diversity CE 611: Development Over the Lifespan
+Prospective students who were denied admission are discouraged from reapplying until they have successfully completed 6 semester hours of graduate coursework with a letter grade of "B" or better in each completed course.
+Non-degree seeking students can enroll in relevant graduate level coursework outside the department and/or the following Counselor Education Department courses: CE 534: Multiculturalism and Diversity and/or CE 611: Development Over the Lifespan.